-John Ehle is the author of seventeen books, eleven fiction and six nonfiction.
-While his fiction is always based in his familiar North Carolina mountains, his nonfiction treats such varied subjects as the Civil Rights struggle, the trials of the Cherokee Nation, French wine and cheese, and Irish whisky.
-His books have been translated into French, German, Swedish, Czech, Spanish, Japanese, and other languages.
-Filled with a respectful awareness of the drama of everyday lives, his books are written in a style that critics say “portrays without frills or frippery … not the glories of the day but the hardships.”
-His respect for the dignity of his subjects, fictional and non-fictional, is a common thread running through all of his work.
+John Ehle was the author of seventeen books, eleven fiction and six nonfiction.
+While his fiction was always based in his familiar North Carolina mountains, his nonfiction treated such varied subjects as the Civil Rights struggle, the trials of the Cherokee Nation, French wine and cheese, and Irish whisky.
+His books were translated into French, German, Swedish, Czech, Spanish, Japanese, and other languages.
+Filled with a respectful awareness of the drama of everyday lives, his books were written in a style that critics said “portrays without frills or frippery … not the glories of the day but the hardships.”
+His respect for the dignity of his subjects, fictional and non-fictional, was a common thread running through all of his work.

-In his public work as well, John Ehle celebrates human dignity and the significance of personal freedom.
+In his public work as well, John Ehle celebrated human dignity and the significance of personal freedom.
 As a member of Governor Terry Sanford’s staff in the 1960s, he was the “idea man” and an integral part of the creation of the North Carolina School of the Arts and the Governor’s School.
 He went on to serve with the White House Group for Domestic Affairs and on the First National Council of the Humanities.
-Ehle also helped start the North Carolina Film Board, North Carolina Institute of Outdoor Drama, the North Carolina Advancement School and the North Carolina School of Science and Math.
-He is one of the founders of the Awards Committee for Education that provides educational enrichment experiences for gifted young African Americans, Native Americans and white Appalachians.
+Ehle also helped start the North Carolina Film Board, North Carolina Institute of Outdoor Drama, the North Carolina Advancement School, and the North Carolina School of Science and Math.
+He was one of the founders of the Awards Committee for Education that provided educational enrichment experiences for gifted young African Americans, Native Americans and white Appalachians.

 Trail of Tears: The Rise and Fall of the Cherokee Nation (Anchor Books, 1988):

 Learn about the North Carolina School of Science and Math, which Ehle helped found along with then NC-governor James B. Hunt, Jr. and senator (and Duke University president) Terry Sanford: